suraj7289/Application-Code-Buddy/README.md

 Agent-based architecture: Utilizes a central agent that coordinates various custom tools for efficient processing.
 Chunking and embedding: Splits code into smaller chunks and generates vector representations for similarity search.
 Similarity search engine: Locates relevant documentation based on code similarity.
-Large Language Model (LLM): Leverages Google Gemini Model for advanced analysis and response generation.
+Large Language Model (LLM): I have used Google Gemini Model (you can have your own LLM and related keys) in .env file for response generation.
 Streamlit UI: User-friendly interface for uploading code zip files and interacting with the application.
 Getting Started:

-Prerequisites:
+# Prerequisites:

 Python 3.x
 Required libraries (listed in requirements.txt)